yegor256/blog/_posts/2020/dec/2020-12-29-metric-for-emotions.md

 than Jeff's, who was obviously less productive, according to your personal judgment.
 This actually is the key problem: jealousy.
-If you see that someone, who you don't respect due to his/her bad results and lack of skills, is appreciated more than yourself by your boss --- you get jealous and quit.
+If you see that someone, who you don't respect due to his/her bad results and lack of skills, is appreciated more than yourself by your boss---you get jealous and quit.

 {% quote When they can't objectively evaluate your performance, they judge you irrationally and emotionally. %}